 The clinical study sponsor must submit the results of the preclinical tests, together with manufacturing information, analytical data, any available clinical data or literature and a proposed clinical protocol, to the FDA as part of the IND.
 Some preclinical testing may continue even after the IND is submitted.
 The IND automatically becomes effective 30 days after receipt by the FDA, unless the FDA places the clinical study on a clinical hold within that 30-day time period.
 In such a case, the IND sponsor and the FDA must resolve any outstanding concerns before the clinical study can begin.
 The FDA may also impose clinical holds on a product candidate at any time before or during clinical studies due to safety concerns or non-compliance.
-If the FDA inposes a clinical hold, studies may not recommence without FDA authorization and then only under terms authorized by the FDA.
+If the FDA imposes a clinical hold, studies may not recommence without FDA authorization and then only under terms authorized by the FDA.
 Accordingly, we cannot be sure that submission of an IND will result in the FDA allowing clinical studies to begin, or that, once begun, issues will not arise that suspend or terminate such studies.

 Clinical studies involve the administration of the drug or biological product candidate to healthy volunteers or patients under the supervision of qualified investigators, generally physicians not employed by or under the study sponsor's control.
 Clinical studies are conducted under protocols detailing, among other things, the objectives of the clinical study, dosing procedures, subject selection and exclusion criteria, and the parameters to be used to monitor subject safety, including stopping rules that assure a clinical study will be stopped if certain AEs should occur.
 Each protocol and any amendments to the protocol must be submitted to the FDA as part of the IND.
 Clinical studies must be conducted and monitored in accordance with the FDA's regulations comprising the GCP requirements, including the requirement that all research subjects provide informed consent.
-Further, each clinical study must be reviewed and approved by an independent institutional review board, or IRB, at or servicing each institution at which the clinical study will be conducted.
-An IRB is charged with protecting the welfare and rights of study participants and considers such items as whether the risks to individuals participating in the clinical studies are minimized and are reasonable in relation to anticipated benefits.
-The IRB also approves the form and content of the informed consent that must be signed by each clinical study subject or his or her legal representative and must monitor the clinical study until completed.
+Further, each clinical study must be reviewed and approved by an independent institutional review board, or IRB, at or servicing each institution at which the clinical study is charged with protecting the welfare and rights of study participants and considers such items as whether the risks to individuals participating in the clinical study subject or his or her legal representative and must monitor the clinical study subject or his or her legal representative and must monitor the clinical study until completed.